nv-legate/legate/docs/legate/source/overview.rst

 then immediately scaled up to larger data sets deployed on many nodes in the cloud or on a supercomputer, *without any code modifications*.

-The Legate API is implemented on top of the `Legion <https://legion.stanford.edu/>`_ programming model and runtime system, which was originally designed for large HPC applications that target supercomputers.

 The Legate project is built from two foundational principles:

 **Implicit parallelism**